dimo414/bkt/README.md

 ### Execution Environment

 Some commands' behavior depends on more than just the command line arguments.
-It's possible to constrain the cache so that these invocations are not conflated.
+It's possible to adjust how `bkt` caches such commands so that unrelated invocations are cached separately.

+#### Working Directory

 For example, attempting to cache `pwd` will not work as expected by default:

 ```shell